 - founding chairman of a charitable trust (NGO);

 - research and publication; and

-- education, training and capacity-building in the United Kingdom and internationally.
+- education, training and capacity-building.

 In the United Kingdom he has been instrumental in establishing and developing a number of new initiatives and businesses, including the successful implementation of major programmes of housing renewal and the development of landmark town and city centre sites.